ngblaylock/extract-gsheet/11ty-site/pages/documentation.md

 In Google Sheets, go to **File ➔ Share ➔ Publish to the web**.
 Inside the dialog, you can choose to publish one tab, specific tabs, or the entire document.

-**NOTE:** If you publish only one tab, the title will be the sheet title and the tab name separated by a `:`.
+**NOTE:** If only one tab is published, the title will be the sheet title and the tab name separated by a `:`.

 Once your tabs or document is selected, click "Publish" and you will be given a URL.
 Copy the entire URL.
 You will use the entire URL in your script.